suyeonju101/NYC-Origin-Destination-Matrix-Analysis/README.md

    - A crosswalk file for New York state that maps geographic units (e.g., Census blocks) to their corresponding higher-level geographic identifiers (e.g., counties, tracts).
    - Used to translate and aggregate OD data for specific geographic regions.

+*Note.
+These two data files are in zip file called **`2023.zip`** This zipfile will be automatically unzipped for you as running ipynb files.*

 ### Processed Data
 - **`od_matrix.csv`**:
   - Derived from the raw datasets mentioned above.